WaynePL/virtual-pet/README.md

 	its	thirst by 50% and increase its waste by 20% plus the standard 10% per tick.

--- Boredom
-	Have fun with your pet!
-Playing with you pet will decrease its boredom by 30%.
-If your pet gets too bored then it will only want sleep.

 -- Waste
 	If you let waste reach 100%, your pet will make a mess.
 Every mess increases the chance that